Species Introduction

 Frequently Asked Questions

-Q: What tank size is required for a Long Fin Bristlenose Red Pleco?
+Q: What tank size is required for the Long Fin Bristlenose Red Pleco?

 ✓ Expert Tip